Come to a High School Admissions Family Workshop!

 Visit High Schools

 Visiting a school is the best way to explore if it may be the right place for you.
 It’s also a great way to see how long the trip is from home.
 During the school year, contact schools directly to find out if they have special events or student-guided tours.
-This fall, attend the high school fairs—at these events, you can meet with representatives from different schools on the same day, in the same place.
+In the fall, attend the high school fairs—at these events, you can meet with representatives from different schools on the same day, in the same place.
 Find open house and high school fair dates in the calendar below:

 How to Apply